rohitradz/Yoda-Quotes-function/README.md

 # Yoda-Quotes-function
 random Yoda quotes to display

-masterYoda() can be called from any python program to display random quotes
+masterYoda() can be called from any python program to display random quotes.
+15 quotes.